 Oral pathology is defined as diseases of the mouth, jaw or other related structures.
 The inside of the human mouth is coated with mucosa, a type of special skin, that is generally a coral pink color and has a smooth texture.
-If this is not the appearance and texture, then a pathological process may be needed.
+If this is not the appearance and texture, then an oral pathological examination may be needed.
+Associated Oral & Maxillofacial Surgeons provide these examinations in Peoria, IL and Galesburg, IL.

 Signs to Look Out for